 Dancers wishing to apply please visit: www.hdaontario.com

-This year, there will be trophies given for the most improved dancers in the categories of Primary, Beginner, and Novice.
+This year, there will be trophies given for the most promising dancers in the categories of Beginner, Novice, and Intermediate.